-- Two separate 16-entry streaming caches, one for each bus segment, for accelerating some kinds of PCI DVMA activity.
-Single IOMMU with 16-entry TLB for mapping DVMA addresses for both buses (IOMMU used to translate 32-bit or 64-bit PCI addresses into 41-bit UPA addresses). - A mondo-vector dispatch unit for delivering interrupt requests to CPU modules, including support for PCI interrupts from up to six slots, as well as interrupts from on-board I/O devices.
+- One 64-bit merge buffer used to perform partial DVMA write in consistent mode.
+The merge buffer participates in the UPA coherence protocol. - Two separate 16-entry streaming caches, one for each bus segment, for accelerating some kinds of PCI DVMA activity.
+Single IOMMU with 16-entry TLB for mapping DVMA addresses for both buses (IOMMU used to translate 32-bit or 64-bit PCI addresses into 41-bit UPA addresses). - An IOMMU used to translate 32- or 64-bit PCI addresses into 41-bit UPA addresses.
+The IOMMU is shared between both PCI busses. - A mondo-vector dispatch unit for delivering interrupt requests to CPU modules, including support for PCI interrupts from up to six slots, as well as interrupts from on-board I/O devices. - Two 32-bit counters.

-C.1.13.5 FBC
+C.1.15.5 FBC

 The frame buffer controller (FBC) ASIC is the graphics draw ASIC that provides interface between the UPA and the 3DRAM.
 The FBC ASIC provides 2D and 3D graphics draw acceleration.
+The FBC resides on the UPA graphics card, not on the Ultra 60 motherboard.

 Highlights of the FBC ASIC features include: